+- Stormwater Planning

 - Public Education and Outreach

 - Public Involvement and Participation

+- MS4 Mapping and Documentation

 - Illicit Discharge Detection and Elimination

 - Controlling Runoff from New Development, Redevelopment and Construction Sites

-- Municipal Operations and Maintenance
+- Operations and Maintenance

+- Source Control Program for Existing Development

 - Monitoring and Assessment

 The initial Permit issued by Ecology became effective on February 16, 2007 and expired on July 31, 2013.
-A new Permit became effective August 1, 2013.
-The Permit requires the City to report annually (March 31st of each year) on progress in Program implementation for the prior year (with the exception of 2014, when a 2013 Annual Report was not required).
+A second Permit became effective August 1, 2013 and expired on July 31, 2019.
+A new Permit became effective August 1, 2019.
+The Permit requires the City to report annually (March 31st of each year) on progress in Program implementation for the prior year.
 The Permit also requires submittal of documentation that describes proposed Program activities for the coming year.
-Implementation of various Permit conditions is phased throughout the Permit term from August 1, 2013 through July 31, 2019.
+Implementation of various Permit conditions is phased throughout the Permit term from August 1, 2019 through July 31, 2024.
 The Permit will be revised and reissued at the end of this period.